eBay/TasCreed/docs/config/JobDefineConfig.md

 #### Infinite pack mode step

-This is a special usage of pack mode step, if we set `infinite` as true, Tumbler will ignore the `end` field, and generate infinite packs.
+This is a special usage of pack mode step, if we set `infinite` as true, TasCreed will ignore the `end` field, and generate infinite packs.

 ![infinite pack mode](../pic/pack_mode_infinite.png)